MuhammadIbrahim09/AI-ML_Internship_tasks/README.md

 A collection of AI/ML tasks completed during my internship, covering classification, regression, and data preprocessing.
 This repository contains four key machine learning projects completed during my AI/ML internship.
 Each project demonstrates proficiency in data handling, model building, and results visualization.
 **🌸 Task 1: Iris Flower Classification**
-Objective: In this
+Objective: In this task,I have used iris dataset.In this task,i have seen how to load dataset, apply different graphs to check how our data is looking.Check how much data is good or bad for training point of view.
 Tools: Scikit-Learn, Pandas, Matplotlib,Seaborn

-**📈 Task 2: Stock Price Prediction (Short-Term)**
+**📈 Task 2: House Price Prediction (Short-Term)**
-Objective: Predict the next day's closing price of a stock using historical market data.
+Objective: Predict the house prices based on the number of rooms and distance from the city.

-Dataset: Real-time data fetched from Yahoo Finance via yfinance.
+Dataset: house price dataset from kaggle

-Model Used: RandomForestRegressor
+Model Used: Linear Regression

-Results: Successfully visualized the trend comparison between actual and predicted prices using Seaborn.
+Using linear regression model.I have got 96% accuracy with mean_absolute_error_ value=15596.120539083615 and r^2 =0.9600636957617871

 Technical Note: Implemented StandardScaler to handle the high variance in trading volume data.

-**🔍 Task 3: [Enter Name of Task 3 - e.g., Titanic Survival Prediction]**
+**🔍 Task 3: Heart Disease Prediction**
-Objective: [Briefly describe the goal, e.g., Predicting if a passenger survived the Titanic crash].
+Objective:  Build a model to predict whether a person is at risk of heart disease based on their health data.

-Model Used: [e.g., Logistic Regression / Decision Tree]
+Model Used:RandomForest Classifier

-Findings: [e.g., "Gender and Class were the strongest predictors of survival"].
+Findings: Using this model .I got accuracy score=Accuracy:98.53658536585365%

-Dataset: [e.g., Kaggle Titanic Dataset].
+Dataset: Health Disease UCI Dataset from kaggle

 **✍️ Task 4: [Enter Name of Task 4 - e.g., Spam SMS Detection]**
 Objective: [Briefly describe the goal, e.g., Using NLP to classify messages as Spam or Ham].